nanomq/nanomq/docs/en_US/quick-start/quick-start.md

 ### Test bridging

-This section will continue using the MQTTX client tool to test the MQTT data bridge you created.
-To verify the bridge configuration, you need to check whether messages published to the `forward` topic on your local broker are received under the same topic on the remote broker, and vice versa for the `subscription` topic.
-If this behavior is observed, it means your bridge is correctly configured and functioning.
+This section will continue using the MQTTX client tool to test the MQTT data bridge you created.You will create 2 clients for connecting NanoMQ and the MQTT bridge and verify the messaging services between NanoMQ and the MQTT bridge.

-To test the configuration, let's create 2 connections with MQTTX:

-**Connection to NanoMQ broker**
+**Client connecting NanoMQ**

 ![Connect to NanoMQ](./assets/connect-nanomq.png)

-**Connection to public MQTT broker**
+**Client connecting MQTT bridge**

 ![Connect to Public Broker](./assets/connect-public-broker.png)

-**Publish with the NanoMQ Client**
+**Verify messging NanoMQ to MQTT bridge**

-On your local broker connection, `NanoMQTest` in this example,
+On your client connecting the MQTT bridge, `MQTTbridge` in this example, subscribe to the `forward1/#` topic.

-1. Subscribe to the `forward1/#` topic.
-This is the topic your local broker will forward messages to on the remote broker.
-2. Publish a message to the `forward1/msg` topic, for example, `Hello from NanoMQ`
+On your client connecting NanoMQ, `NanoMQTest` in this example, publish a message to the `forward1/msg` topic, for example, `Hello from NanoMQ`

-On your remote broker connection, `MQTTbridge` in this example,

-1. Subscribe to the `forward1/#` topic.
-2. Verify that you received the message that was published from the local broker.
+Verify that you received the message that was published from the local broker.

 <img src="./assets/hellofromnano.png" alt="message from nanomq" style="zoom:50%;" />

-**Publish with the Public Broker**
+**Verify the messaging service of NanoMQ**

-On your remote broker connection, `MQTTbridge` in this example,
+On your client connecting NanoMQ, `NanoMQTest` in this example, subscribe to the `recv/topic1` topic.

-1. Subscribe to the `recv/topic1` topic.
-This is the topic your remote broker will forward messages to on the local broker.
-2. Publish a message to the `recv/topic1` topic, for example, `Hello from broker.emqx.io`
+On your client connecting the MQTT bridge, `MQTTbridge` in this example, publish a message to the `recv/topic1` topic, for example, `Hello from broker.emqx.io`

-On your local broker connection, `NanoMQTest` in this example,

-1. Subscribe to the `recv/topic1` topic.
-2. Verify that you received the message that was published from broker.emqx.io
+Verify that you received the message that was published from broker.emqx.io.

 ![message from broker](./assets/hellofrombroker.png)